mashail050/week-2/README.md

 # week-2
-there is 3 tasks we have to do (Servo , stepper , and brushless motors ) , and I used arduino UNO to created them .
+there are 3 tasks I have to do (Servo , stepper , and brushless motors ) , and I used arduino UNO to created them .